charlesweir/LUThesisTemplate/README.txt

 * LAN Thesis Template.dotx - A Template to act as a basis for document.
 It fills in many of the fields correctly.
 * LAN+Template.thmx - A PowerPoint theme for embedded pictures with black backgrounds...

+Details on how to submit your thesis are available from http://www.lancaster.ac.uk/library/information-for/researchers/disseminating-research/submitting-your-thesis/ .
+The Manual of Academic Regulations and Procedures (linked from that page) gives word counts and detailed submission requirements.

 Word is not very good at handling very large files, so for a practical thesis you may need a master document with sub-documents for each chapter.
 That works fine with this template.
 See http://www.howtogeek.com/73960/create-a-master-document-in-word-2010-from-multiple-documents/ for instructions.
 Note that Mendeley and the various tables of contents support master documents as well.